CodingThrust/QECNotes/correlated-qec/correlated-qec.typ

 $
 We can use the gradient-based optimization to train the parameters.
 The gradient of the loss function with respect to the parameters is achieved by automatic differentiation of tensor networks.

-== Correlated Quantum Decoder
+== Correlated Quantum Decoder <sec:co_decoder>
 Suppose we have the error distribution $p(e)$ and the syndrome $s$ measured from the quantum circuit.
 The goal is to find the most likely error $e$ that causes the syndrome $s$.
 This can be formulated as the following optimization problem
 $
 max quad &p(e)\
 "s.t." quad & s(e) = s\